AdobeDocs/experience-manager-learn.en/help/cloud-service/asset-compute/deploy/runtime.md

 To deploy to the workspace define in the projects `.env` file:

-1. Open the command line in the root of the Asset Compute application project
+1. Open the command line in the root of the Asset Compute project
 1. Execute the command `aio app deploy`
 1. Execute the command `aio app get-url` to obtain the worker URL for use in the AEM as a Cloud Service Processing Profile to reference this custom Asset Compute worker.
 If the project contains multiple workers, discrete URLs for each worker are listed.